SSathyaIosDeveloper/MarvelAPP/MarvelApp/Readme.md

 **Architecture**

-     This app has been developed using a simple MVVM architectural pattern.
+     This application has been developed using a MVVM architectural pattern.

 **Coordinator**